Terraform

 Learn how to use Atlantis with Terraform for pull request automation.

-What is Terraform Cloud
+What is Terraform Cloud?

-Interaction with Terraform Cloud can be achieved with the command-line interface (CLI), UI, API, or CI jobs.
+Interaction with Terraform Cloud can be achieved via the command-line interface (CLI), the UI, the API, or CI jobs.
 The remote or enhanced backend allows teams to run the Terraform binary from their laptops or a third-party CI job, but the operation is executed on a remote machine.
 This is especially useful for one-off administrative tasks like tainting or migrating resources – things that are not trivial with Atlantis and may require dedicated solutions like tfmigrate.

 Terraform Cloud offers basic security essentials such as RBAC with custom workspace permissions and different access levels for different types of users.
 Its integration with single sign-on (SSO) allows administrators easy user onboarding and management.